MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/includes/business-voice-create-auto-attendant.md

 # [Step 1<br>Phone number](#tab/phone-number)

 > [!NOTE]
-> If you're following the steps to set up Business Voice for the first time and are on **Step 6: Set up an auto attendant**, you've already finished the steps on this tab.
+> If you're following the steps to set up Business Voice for the first time and you're on **Step 6: Set up an auto attendant for your company's main phone number**, you've already finished the steps on this tab.
 Move to the next tab: [Auto attendant general info](?tabs=general-info#steps).

 Each auto attendant that you create requires a resource account.
 This is similar to a user account, except the account is associated with an auto attendant or call queue instead of a person.
 In this step, we'll create the account, assign it a *Microsoft 365 Phone System - Virtual User* license, and then assign a service number.